 Dive Experience Through Deliberate Practice

-In my article on instructor certification, I said the following:
+In a previous article, I said the following:

 The level of experience you quickly achieve moving through the professional ranks comes along with a level of comfort in the water.
 This level comes much quicker than just through regular diving.